laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 # cloud-formation-ecs-docker-circle-ci

 Provision an Fargate-backed ECS cluster (and related infrastructure) with CloudFormation.
 Zero-downtime (blue/green) deploys are kicked off by a push to GitHub, via CircleCI.
 Logs are sent to an app-specific CloudWatch group.

-A simulated cluster to use during development is provided by Docker Compose.
+The deployed application is a simple web server which responds to HTTP requests with the contents of an HTML file, `index.html`.
+Locally, we simulate the AWS environment that our application will be running in through our use of Docker Compose.

 ## Local Development